 As for reputation, it goes without saying that keeping your floors clean can impact how your company is viewed or perceived by others.
 Think of all your current customers, potential customers and vendors that walk through your doors on a daily basis.
 What’s one of the first images that they see?
 The floors…

 Now, all this talk about cleaning and maintaining your floors may seem like a daunting task especially as facility sizes continue to expand as the demand for your products grow.
 But, what if there was a way that we could show you how you can make this task easier?

 - Facility assessment.
 It’s extremely important to get the facility size and requirements to determine what cleaning equipment will work best for your application.
-An assessment will identify what type of product will be necessary to get the job done, whether you need a sweeper, a scrubber or a sweeper/scrubber.
+An assessment will identify what type of product will be necessary to get the job done, whether you need a walk-behind sweeper, a rider sweeper, a walk-behind scrubber, a rider scrubber or a sweeper/scrubber.
 Size will matter, and an assessment will identify how small or large of a unit will work based on facility size, aisle width and floor type.

 - Try before you buy.
 When you find the right product for your application, you’ll know very quickly.
 A product demo will allow you to get a feel for the equipment usability.
 Will it be easy to operate, easy to maintain, easy to empty and refill?
 Lastly, and most important, will it clean quickly and efficiently in your facility?
 Don’t waste your time or money on equipment that can’t get the job done because downtime can be costly in our industries.

 - Assess your current cleaning procedure and equipment.
 Do you follow the proper procedure and schedule to maintain your facility?
 And, is your cleaning equipment well-maintained and in good shape?
 A poorly maintained cleaning equipment unit may cost you more money than it’s worth.
 That’s why it’s important to invest in a unit that is efficient and easy to maintain.